arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 * command is handled and domain logic is executed
 * domain events are stored and published by RES

-But when domain objects are not exposing it's state we need another way to build data for views - the read model.
+But when domain objects are not exposing their state we need another way to build the data for views - the read model.
 The model is a model as your application needs.
 It is denormalized - no costly joins, no lazy load, just select data and present them as is.
 It is tailor-made!
 And one more thing: it could be anything - relational DB, NoSQL store, graph database (i.e. [RethinkDB](http://blog.arkency.com/2015/04/on-my-radar-rethinkdb-plus-react-dot-js-plus-rails/)).

 Here we go with build in Rails Event Store pub/sub feature.
 If you took a look at source of `CommandHandler` module you might have noticed